Adam-DevPL/MegakFinalFront/README.md

-# Simple "lists" of to-do's
+# Simple "lists" of to-dos

 Simple lists of todos is a basic application to manage several lists with things to do, so we don't have keep everything in one todo list.
 It's example made for testing programming skills.